Destrolaric/JiraTelegramNotificationBot/README.md

 My first experience with node.js and Http requests, please don't beat me for mistakes/
-#So what it did's#
+#So what it does#
-Well.. it's Notification bot maded on trello webhook, supported by some base
+Well.. it's Notification bot maded on trello webhook, supported by some base functionality